sivakon/clojurescript-world/README.md

 - Look at the `dev/user.clj` to see the list of the tasks to execute in the nREPL

 - `M-x cider-jack-in-cljs RET`.
-This will startup the nREPL server
+This will startup the nREPL server. `(fig-start)` will start with figwheel.
+After it is started up, we can use `(cljs-repl)` to enable clojurescript repl, and interactively play with the code from Emacs

 ## Additional optional setup